The

 DIAGNOSIS OF OVARIAN CYSTS

+with further testing which may include an ultrasound and chest X-ray.
+If further testing is required, a laparoscopy may be performed.
 These tests are useful in evaluating tumor growth, however neither of them has been proven as a reliable way to screen for ovarian cancer.
 Ultrasound can detect changes, but it does not give enough information alone to diagnose ovarian cancer.
 The CA 125 blood test can return positive results when no cancer is present due to other conditions a woman may experience including fibroid tumors, endometriosis, pelvic infection, pregnancy, or other non-gynecological problems.

 Although these methods of screening for ovarian cancer look promising, further study is needed before either of these tests are routinely used to screen for ovarian cancer.